EXPECTED DECEMBER 2017

 Dense cloud, heavy with the threat of more snow, hung low overhead, brushing the tops of the pines that stood solemn witness around the long meadow.
 Their densely needled branches were already thick with the burden dropped by last night’s late-season storm, and Thia felt her own shoulders bow in sympathy.
 She knew what it was to carry such a cold, relentless weight, to have more and more piled on until she hardly knew anything else.

-She took a slow, difficult breath and, leaving the shelter of the trees, moved to join the already assembled circle at the meadow’s center.
-She couldn’t yet look at what had been constructed there, the focus of attention, and so instead watched her feet as she followed the candlelit path.
+She took a slow, difficult breath and stepped from the shelter of the trees to move toward the already assembled circle at the meadow’s center.
+She couldn’t yet look at what had been constructed there, the focus of attention, and so instead watched her feet along the candlelit path.

-Heavy with sorrow.
-Raw with grief.
+Heavy with sorrow, raw with grief.
 Frequent descriptions for good reason.
-The aftermath of loss felt exactly so, as if whatever ordinarily existed to buffer a person from the full feeling of the world had been pared away, resulting in a pressure so immense that simply putting one foot in front of the other felt like slogging through quicksand.
+The aftermath of loss felt exactly so, as if whatever ordinarily existed to buffer a person from the full feeling of the world had been pared away to expose them to a pressure so immense that simply putting one foot in front of the other felt like a slog through quicksand.

 “Abby,” Thia said, at a loss as they clasped hands.
 Instead of the expected withdrawal, her friend kept tight hold.